Sick Days – Regular Sector (Day)

 WILL I GET PAID?

-After this two-year period, you may be eligible to collect benefits under our long-term disability insurance policy, which is optional for most non-permanent teachers but compulsory for permanent teachers.
+After this two-year period, you may be eligible to collect benefits under our long-term disability insurance policy, which is optional for new teachers but becomes compulsory once a teacher has accrued at least 3 years of seniority.
 If you do not have long-term disability insurance, you will not receive any income.
 Your health insurance premiums will also be waived once you become eligible for long-term disability benefits.